markgordon22/Travel-Tips-Ireland/README.md

 ![User story 5](userstories/userstory5.png)
 ![User story 5.1](userstories/userstory5.1.png)
-Users can contact the site owner off over any questions or doubts they may have with the use of the social media icons and/or contact form.
+Users can contact the site owner over any questions or doubts they may have with the use of the social media icons and/or contact form.

 ![User story 5.2](userstories/userstory5.2.png)
 User will receive this formatted email after they successfully complete the form in the contact page.